 Master’s in Biomedical Engineering Online

 Founded in 1968 as one of the first biomedical engineering programs in the world, the Case Western Reserve University Department of Biomedical Engineering has established highly successful and comprehensive graduate programs in research and education.
-The department consistently remains a top-ranked biomedical engineering program for graduate studies according to U.S. News and World Report.
+The department is ranked #18 nationally for biomedical engineering programs for graduate studies according to U.S. News and World Report.2

 The department continues to evolve to match the recent accelerated pace of biomedical engineering developments.
 As a joint program in the Case School of Engineering and the Case Western Reserve University School of Medicine, our cutting-edge research spans a wide range of new interdisciplinary engineering discoveries and biomedical applications.
 The department is associated with more than 20 research centers and more than $41.7 million in current grants.
 Our research and education programs are strongly integrated with industry through job opportunities for graduates, sponsored research and industrial training activities.

-We are delighted to share a scholarship* toward this degree when starting your program in 2018.
+We are delighted to share a tuition reduction toward this degree for those who qualify.
 Visit our tuition page to learn more.

 10 courses – 30 credit hours